 “The tradesman, I say, is as honorable as the soldier.
 In fact, the profession of soldier is merely a trade like any other.
 Every man should have a trade of some sort.
 Therefore any man whose father does not support him in learning a trade by which he can sustain himself shall be under no obligation to sustain his father when the latter grows old and feeble and can no longer work for himself.

-“The six lawmaking archontes will continue to draft new laws as well as changes to existing ones, but must now set their laws before the people before they can take effect.
-To become binding, a law will have to pass muster by a majority vote among the people.
-This is to say that the archontes will no longer have the freedom to make laws without taking into account the wishes of the people; their task from now on will be to work with the people to devise the laws, and then to administrate them honestly.
-Such a scheme comes closest of any I can devise to resolving the most fundamental paradox of the well-constituted state: such being a state where the people obey the wishes of their rulers even as the rulers respond to the wishes of the people.
+“The six lawmaking archontes will continue to draft new laws as well as changes to existing ones.
+But to become binding, a law will have to pass muster by a majority vote among the people.
+This way the archontes as a body will no longer be able to rule without taking into account the wishes of the people; their task from now on will be to work with the people to devise the laws, and then to administrate them honestly.
+Such a scheme comes closest of any I can devise to resolving the most fundamental paradox of the just state: how can the people obey the wishes of their rulers even as the rulers respond to the wishes of their people?

-“This well-constituted state of ours requires above all an active citizenry.
+“This new system of ours requires above all an engaged citizenry willing and able to protect it.
 Thus all who stand idle while others enter into rebellion against the just power of the government will themselves be disgraced and exiled, for a man who has no feelings for the distemper of his city is no desirable citizen.

 “And yet, within its stable framework of government, Athens shall be open to the world and its many new ideas.
 It should be a city of commerce in all its forms, and should welcome with open arms those men of means and wherewithal from abroad who choose to settle here.
 They should not be barred from participating in our government either, for their novelty will be our strength when difficult problems call for innovative solutions.

-“There are many more details to the constitution I have devised, but I will spare you just now.
-Scrolls containing the entirety of the constitution have been mounted on rollers and placed in the entry hall of the palace of the archontes even as I have been speaking to you; anyone is permitted to go there and read them at any time.
+“There are many more details to the constitution I have devised, but I will spare you them just now.
+Scrolls containing the constitution in its entirety have been mounted on rollers and placed in the entry hall of the palace of the archontes even as I have been speaking to you; anyone is permitted to go there and read them at any time.
 In accordance with the agreement I struck with the current Council of Archontes at the beginning of my term, I ask you all to abide by this constitution for a period of ten years.
 If at the end of that time the city chooses by a vote of the people to go back to the old ways, or for that matter to try something else completely new, that is your right.
-For a well-constructed state is most of all one that rests upon the foundation of the people’s consent.
+For a just government is most of all one that rests upon the foundation of the people’s consent.

 “Now it only remains for me to thank you for your attention, and for the privilege of enacting this experiment in what I call ‘democracy’: government by the people.
 In closing, I will repeat the motto which has guided me in the drafting of your new constitution: Nothing In Excess.
 May you take it to heart in the future governance of your great city.”